 It is very common for co-parents to feel disrespected by their co-parents.
-Co-parents complain that their co-parents think they’re too strict, too lenient, too cheap, too extravagant, too nurturing or not nurturing enough.
+Co-parents complain that their disrespectful co-parent thinks they’re too strict, too lenient, too cheap, too extravagant, too nurturing or not nurturing enough.
 Their co-parents don’t like who they date or who they marry.
 They think their co-parents are Disneyland parents.
 They think they don’t pay enough attention to the kids’ school performance, or they pay too much attention to it.
 Bottom line, they think that the other parent doesn’t do what’s in the best interest of the children.
 When people complain about feeling disrespected, I don’t discount it.
 Often their perceptions are absolutely correct.
 Many co-parents really are critical and don’t respect the other parent’s parenting.

 Unfortunately, this lack of respect perpetuates a never-ending dynamic of conflict and distress.
 I tell you, there is something really really triggering about not feeling respected.
 It wounds us to our core.
 We want to be seen for who we feel we are.
 If we care deeply about our children, we don’t want to be told that what we do is not in their best interest.
 If we throw our hearts and souls into parenting, being told that what we do it all wrong is extremely hard to take.

 A disrespect co-parent also can evoke a lot of fear.
 If they think we’re not fit parents, what does that mean?
 Are they going to try to get custody?
 Are they going to make a case for what a terrible parent I am?
 Could they get anywhere?
 Will people believe them?